-A front-end developer is someone that writes programs on the client side of the browser, i.e., the browser runs the programs in our computers instead of running them in the servers.
+A front-end developer is someone that writes programs that run on the browser, i.e., the programs run in our computers instead of run in the web servers.
 Front-end developers need to know 3 languages:

 - HTML – a markup language that describes the content of a webpage